 These types of relationships frequently occur in romantic bonds or between an individual and their adult child.
 As we have discussed, we are not going to change another adult who demonstrates by their behavior that they are not interested in change.
 (Talk is cheap.)
 When we hold on to another adult at a level that is damaging to us, there is probably some level of control or some absence of self-care involved.

-Here is a quiz to help you examine any relationship where you have questions about your level of involvement.
-Those questions are adapted from the work of Patrick Carnes (2001).
+Printed above is a quiz on “Relationship Addiction” to help you examine any relationship where you have questions about your level of involvement (also called “Codependency”).
+These questions are adapted from the work of Patrick Carnes (2001).

 There is no grade or diagnosis for this quiz.
-However, the more questions that you answer as “yes”, the more likely it is that you are connected in an unhealthy way.
+However, the more questions that you answer as “yes”, the more likely it is that you are connected in an unhealthy way to that person.

 There are two main things to consider if you have an unhealthy tie with an adult.
 The first question to consider is whether you are holding on to the person because you are hoping to change them.
 You might want to check out my chapter on “Control” issues (or the video by the same name).